ImTan20/Pacman/README.md

 # Pacman
-Pacman game project with an added tutorial level.
+Pacman game project with an added tutorial level and in-game achievements .